-The Fair Labor Standards Act (FLSA) does not define part-time employment (part time) as contrasted with full-time employment; employees working any number of hours are protected by and subject to its provisions.
+Part-time describes an employee who works a reduced schedule compared to their full-time counterparts.
+The Fair Labor Standards Act (FLSA) does not define part-time employment (part-time) as contrasted with full-time employment.
 Individual employers typically define for their own companies the number of hours worked per week that designate an employee as part-time or full-time.

 While the Department of Labor makes no distinction between part-time and full-time employment for the purpose of coverage under the FLSA, the difference can be an important one for the individual worker.

 Some employees may prefer to work part-time because part-time employees typically have fewer hours worked per week and less required responsibility than their full-time counterparts.
 But, the trade-off frequently means a lower hourly wage than full-time employees performing similar tasks for the same company.
 Part-time workers may not be eligible for certain benefits like health insurance, paid vacation time and sick time, or retirement savings programs.

 For workers not concerned with the lack of benefits for part-time employees, such as those who already have a separate full-time job or who want to work while taking a full-time course load at college, part-time employment is a useful way to supplement one’s income.